Operation Toan Thang III: March

 On 1 March at 15:00 USAF jets attacked a bunker 9 mi west-southwest of Hiệp Hòa causing two secondary explosions.
 An aerial observer saw 28 PAVN/VC dead in the strike area and two bunkers, 12 structures and 11 sampans destroyed.
 An OH-6 was shot down 13 mi north-northeast of Tây Ninh killing two crewmen.
 Another OH-6 was shot down 3 mi northwest of Sông Bé.
 On 2 March at 10:30 a unit of the 199th LIB found a 10-ton rice cache 10.5 mi southwest of Saigon.
 At 12:45 a unit of the 3rd Brigade, 9th Infantry Division operating 2 mi south of Rach Kien found a weapons cache containing 14 SKS, three AK-47s and four automatic rifles.
 At 14:30 a unit of the armored cavalry squadron of the 25th Infantry Division engaged an enemy force 7 mi northeast of Go Dau Ha.
 The unit was reinforced at 16:20 by another squadron unit and supported by artillery and helicopter gunships.
 The enemy withdrew at 18:00 leaving 19 dead and one captured; U.S. losses were two killed.

-On 3 March at 04:55 three 122mm rockets hit Saigon killing 12 civilians.
+On 3 March at 04:55 three 122 mm rockets hit Saigon killing 12 civilians.
 At 11:10 a unit of the 2nd Brigade, 1st Cavalry Division operating 5 mi west of Sông Bé found the graves of 11 PAVN/VC, all had been killed by small arms fire in the preceding day.
 At 11:20 a mechanized unit from the 1st Brigade, 25th Infantry Division operating 6 mi southeast of Phú Cường found 7 graves containing 12 PAVN/VC dead, all had been killed in the preceding day.
 At 12:30 scouts from the 2nd Brigade, 1st Cavalry Division operating 12 mi south of An Lộc observed ten PAVN/VC on a flatbed truck and called in helicopter gunships on the location killing all ten.
-At 20:55 five 92mm mortar rounds landed near the Newport Bridge causing minimal damage.
+At 20:55 five 92 mm mortar rounds landed near the Newport Bridge causing minimal damage.